How much do I need for retirement?

 Finally, assume that there will always be unanticipated expenses, and build in some sort of cushion to your desired annual retirement income in order to reflect this reality.

-What additional retirement income will you have?
+Consider additional retirement income

-The next step is to determine approximately how much retirement income you'll have to generate via your savings and investments.
-This is a fairly simple calculation.
-Simply subtract your non-savings income from your estimated expenses.
-For instance, if you estimate your living expenses at $90,000 per year and expect to earn a total of $45,000 from Social Security income and part-time work, you'll have to generate $45,000 (after taxes) from your retirement nest egg to make up the difference.
+Only half of US workers are confident they know how much income they’ll need in retirement.14 Fortunately, there’s a fairly simple way to calculate approximately how much retirement income you'll have to generate via your savings and investments: Simply subtract your non-savings income from your estimated expenses.
+For instance, if you estimate your living expenses at $90,000 per year and expect to earn a total of $45,000 from Social Security income and part-time work, you'll have to generate $45,000 (after taxes) from your retirement funds to make up the difference.
 Of course, any money you "draw down" from your savings will reduce the amount of income you'll have to generate, but — as a general guideline — it's preferable not to draw down savings unless absolutely necessary.

-By following the steps above, you should be able to arrive at a ballpark savings goal — approximately how much money you’ll have to save to ensure the type of retirement you want.
+By following the steps above, you should be able to arrive at a ballpark savings goal — approximately how much money you’ll have to save to help ensure the type of retirement you want.
 The next step is to develop a retirement savings plan that can help you reach your goal.
 Here are some basic tips:

-Start by setting clear retirement goals.
-Determine how much money you would like to have at retirement and the age at which you plan to retire.
+Start by setting clear retirement goals: Determine how much money you would like to have at retirement and the age at which you plan to retire.
 This will help you to estimate the savings required and set a timeline for achieving your goals.

-Set an annual savings goal.
-While there is no iron-clad rule, many financial professionals recommend that you try to save 15% of your gross annual salary every year — starting at or around age 25.
+Set an annual savings goal: While there is no iron-clad rule, many financial professionals recommend that you try to save 15% of your gross annual salary every year — starting at or around age 25.

-Estimate how much you can afford to save.
-Calculate how much money you can afford to apply to retirement savings each month; in other words, how much is left over after accounting for all living expenses, debt repayment and other ongoing expenditures.
+Estimate how much you can afford to save: Calculate how much money you can afford to apply to retirement savings each month; in other words, how much is left over after accounting for all living expenses, debt repayment and other ongoing expenditures.
 If you're unhappy with the number, consider where you might economize to free up additional funds.

-If you’re self-employed or have the funds to supplement an employer-sponsored retirement plan, open an individual retirement account.
+Take full advantage of individual retirement accounts: If you’re self-employed or have the funds to supplement an employer-sponsored retirement plan, open an individual retirement account.
 IRAs offer tax advantages and a broader range of investment options.
 Traditional IRAs provide tax-deferred growth, while Roth IRAs offer the potential for income tax-free withdrawals in retirement.

 Are you on track to meet your retirement savings goal?